Wellington Airport: Boeing 747SP era

-Because of the runway limitations, Qantas introduced two short-bodied Boeing 747SPs on flights between Wellington and Australia in 1981.
-Air New Zealand operated DC-8s from Wellington on trans-Tasman routes, but when the planes were retired in 1981 none of its other planes were capable of operating international flights from Wellington – Air New Zealand's DC-10s required more runway length than Wellington had available, and twinjet planes such as the Boeing 737-200 were not yet ETOPS-certified.
+Because of the runway limitations, Qantas introduced Boeing 747SPs on flights between Wellington and Australia in 1981; the 747SP has a much shorter fuselage than other 747 variants.
+Air New Zealand operated Douglas DC-8s from Wellington on trans-Tasman routes, but when they were retired in 1981 none of its other aircraft were capable of operating international flights from Wellington – Air New Zealand's McDonnell Douglas DC-10s required more runway length than Wellington had available, and twinjets such as the Boeing 737-200 were not yet ETOPS-certified.

 The 747SP addressed this gap in the market, with Air New Zealand (after turning down an offer to purchase the type) code-sharing with Qantas.
-Special markings on the runway assisted Qantas pilots where to touch down and to abort and go round to attempt a landing again.
-The SP service to Wellington continued until 1985 when Qantas and later Air New Zealand took delivery of the more capable and economical Boeing 767-200ER type.
+Special markings on the runway assisted Qantas pilots, to indicate where to touch down and to abort and go round to attempt a landing again.
+The 747SP service to Wellington continued until 1985, when Qantas and later Air New Zealand took delivery of the more capable and economical Boeing 767-200ER type.

 During this time Pan Am took an interest in the operation of 747SPs into the capital and proposed a possible long-range service to the US via Hawaii.
-However the New Zealand Government refused Pan Am's request for the route, citing Auckland Airport as the main gateway for overseas flights and the ability to generate passenger numbers amongst other things.
+However, the New Zealand Government refused Pan Am's request for the route, citing Auckland Airport as the main gateway for overseas flights and the ability to generate passenger numbers amongst other things.

 Access

-Wellington Airport's access is only by road.
+Wellington Airport is only accessed by road.
 The airport lies at the southern end of the North Island section of State Highway 1, which connects the airport to Wellington City via the Mount Victoria Tunnel.
-SH 1 then continues to the Wellington Urban Motorway, which takes traffic out of the city and further afield to Porirua and the Kapiti Coast, and also onwards to the Hutt Valley and the Wairarapa via State Highway 2.
+SH 1 then continues to the Wellington Urban Motorway, which takes traffic out of the city and further afield to Porirua and the Kāpiti Coast, and also onwards to the Hutt Valley and the Wairarapa via State Highway 2.
 The distance from the airport to the city centre is roughly 8 km.
 Several taxi and shuttle companies serve the airport.

 Metlink bus route 2 (between the CBD and Miramar/Seatoun) has a stop within walking distance of the terminal and connects to Metlink train services at Wellington railway station.
 The Metlink Airport Express bus service, which began on 1 July 2022, links the Wellington CBD directly with Wellington Airport.

-Public transport to the airport is limited to buses as the Airport is quite distant from the Wellington railway station, making it difficult to link Wellington Airport to the CBD via a rail link.
-Feasibility studies, such as the Greater Wellington Regional Council's Ngauranga to Wellington Airport Corridor Plan, have been carried out to address this gap in the network, with light rail being touted as a solution by public transport advocates.
+Public transport to the airport is limited to buses as the airport is quite distant from the Wellington railway station, making it difficult to link Wellington Airport to the CBD via a rail link.
+Feasibility studies, such as the Greater Wellington Regional Council's Ngauranga to Wellington Airport Corridor Plan, have been carried out to address this gap in the network, with light rail being touted as a solution by some public transport advocates.

 Incidents

-In spite of the short runway and frequent winds, there have been very few safety incidents at the airport.
-However:
+In spite of the short runway and frequent winds, there have been very few safety incidents at the airport, with the following exceptions: